2006–07 UEFA Champions League

 The 2006–07 UEFA Champions League was the 15th season of UEFA's premier European club football tournament, the UEFA Champions League, since it was rebranded from the European Cup, and the 52nd season overall.
 The final was contested by Milan and Liverpool on 23 May 2007.
 Beforehand, the match was billed as a repeat of the 2005 final, the only difference being that the 2007 final was to be played at the Olympic Stadium in Athens, Greece.
 Milan won the match 2–1 to claim their seventh European Cup, with both goals coming from Filippo Inzaghi.
 Dirk Kuyt scored for Liverpool.

 Barcelona were the defending champions, but were eliminated by Liverpool in the first knockout round.

-Qualification
+Association team allocation

 A total of 73 teams from 49 UEFA member associations participated in the 2006–07 UEFA Champions League.
-Liechtenstein (who don't have their own domestic league) as well as lowest-ranked Andorra and San Marino are not participating.
-Also wasn't admitted Montenegro, which didn't become UEFA member until January 2007.
+Liechtenstein (who did not have their own domestic league) as well as the 2 lowest-ranked federations, Andorra and San Marino, did not participate.
+Montenegro, which did not become a UEFA member until January 2007 also did not take part.
 Each association enters a certain number of clubs to the Champions League based on its league coefficient, which takes into account the performance of its clubs in European competitions from 2000–01 to 2004–05; associations with a higher league coefficients may enter more clubs than associations with a lower league coefficient, but no association may enter more than four teams.
 Italy's representatives were decided based on the revised table following the match-fixing scandal which saw Juventus relegated to Serie B after winning the league the previous season.